harshit012/Client-Server_File_Transfer/README.md

 # Client-Server_File_downloader
-This is a python based client-server application which allow users to download the files stored on the server.
+This is a basic TCP/IP based client-server network application which allow users to download the files stored on the server.
 The server is multithreaded, So It can process multiple request simultaneously.

 ## Features
 * Server is multithreaded.